codacy/codacy-example-tool/README.md

 **Docker restrictions**:

 * Docker image size should not exceed 500MB
-* Docker should contain a non-root user named docker with UID/GID 2004
+* Docker should contain a non-root user named docker with UID/GID 2004, associated with a docker group
 * All the source code of the docker must be public
 * The docker base must officially be supported on DockerHub
 * Your docker must be provided in a repository through a public git host (ex: